Multicellular simulations with shape and volume constraints using optimal transport: Results

 In the fluid phase, the system keeps a diffusive behavior ($r^2>0.9$) despite the volume exclusion interactions but with a lower diffusion coefficient $\overline{D}_\text{eff}~<~1$.
-Note that for $c_0$ large and $\alpha$ small, the shape constraint is very weak which produces unrealistic non-connected or engulfed shapes while $\overline{D}_\text{eff}$ converges to 1 (Fig.~\ref{fig:abp}b).
+Note that for $c_0$ large and $\alpha$ small, the shape constraint is very weak which produces unrealistic non-connected or engulfed shapes while $\overline{D}_\text{eff}$ converges to 1 (Fig.~\ref{fig:abp}B).
 In the solid phase the effective diffusion vanishes and the system reaches a stable hexagonal hard-sphere packing final configuration with an average shape index $\langle\sigma_i\rangle$ close to 1.
-The transition between the fluid and the solid phases (Fig.~\ref{fig:abp}a white plain line) is computed from the shape index diagram (Fig.~\ref{fig:abp}c) as the level set $\sigma_i = 1.015$ where the Laguerre cells become indistinguishable from perfect disks at the resolution considered.
-In the solid phase, the MSD saturates and the $r^2$ value of the linear fit drops (Fig~\ref{fig:abp}c).
+The transition between the fluid and the solid phases (Fig.~\ref{fig:abp}A white plain line) is computed from the shape index diagram (Fig.~\ref{fig:abp}C) as the level set $\sigma_i = 1.015$ where the Laguerre cells become indistinguishable from perfect disks at the resolution considered.
+In the solid phase, the MSD saturates and the $r^2$ value of the linear fit drops (Fig~\ref{fig:abp}C).
+In addition, a log-log plot of the MSD that shows that the anomalous diffusion exponent remains close to 1 for most values of $\alpha$ is shown in Fig.~\ref{fig:msdloglog}B.

-The dashed white line corresponds to the level-set of an average shape index $\langle \sigma\rangle = \frac{3.81}{2\sqrt{\pi}}$ which is advocated in \cite{bi_motility-driven_2016} as a transition point between a fluid and a soft-fluid phase.
+The dashed white line corresponds to the level-set of an average shape index $\langle \sigma\rangle = \frac{3.81}{2\sqrt{\pi}}$ which is advocated in \cite{bi_motilitydriven_2016} as a transition point between a fluid and a soft-fluid phase.
 In our model, as in the contour model \cite{saito_cell_2024}, this valued does not seem to correspond to a sharp transition of the effective diffusion.
 In \cite{saito_cell_2024} this special value is rather associated to the percolation of topological defects but as it is not the main goal of the present article, we leave this point for later work.

 Such model can be used to simulate crowds and jamming phenomena due to volume exclusion as well as sorting between heterogeneous populations of more or less soft and heavy particles.
 Such simulations are presented in the Supplementary Material.
+Moreover, unlike other computational approaches, our model is particularly well-suited for coarse-grained mathematical analysis.
+Based on theoretical results in optimal transport theory, a formal derivation presented in the Supplementary Text leads to a mean-field approximation of the particle system \eqref{eq:abp}.
+It takes the form of a system of Partial Differential Equations that describes the evolution of the density of particles $f(x,n)$ at a position $x$ and with the orientation $n$

+The potential $\Phi(x)$ is the solution of a nonlinear Monge-Amp\`ere equation, which is known in other contexts in physics \cite{dephilippis_monge_2014,brenier_geometric_2004}.
+The function $\ell^*$ is the Legendre transform of the function $\ell(x) = |x|^\alpha$.